Add a cluster or a node to Scylla Manager¶

 --config-file option to specify host to identity file mapping using SSH configuration file.

 For example, there are two datacenters.
 Each datacenter is running with its own identity configuration (different SSH keys and users).
-In order for the scyllamgr_ssh_setup script to connect to each datacenter, you can use a configuration file which will map the credentials to the correct machines.
-This configuration file can be placed in any location, but by default it is read from ~/.ssh/config.
+In order for the scyllamgr_ssh_setup script to connect to each datacenter, you can use a configuration file that will map the credentials to the correct machines.
+This configuration file can be placed in any location, but by default, it is read from ~/.ssh/config.

 If the configuration file is saved in ~/.ssh/config it will be used by every SSH command.
 If you want to use this configuration only for Scylla, consider saving the file in another location.